 The quality of Mikimoto Pearl

 No two pearls would be the same, even if they came from the same ocean or the same species of mollusks.
-To maintain the quality of Mikimoto Pearl, we only use the finest pearls that meet the strictest standards, which are, on average, less than 10 percent of all the pearls we go through.
-The quality of a pearl is determined by several criteria, and every Mikimoto Pearl meets them all.
+To maintain the quality of Mikimoto Pearl, we only use the finest pearls that meet our strict standards, which are, on average, less than 10 percent of all the pearls we go through.
+We determine the quality of a pearl using several criteria, and require that every Mikimoto Pearl meets our high standards.

 One of the most important things to look for in a pearl is lustre.
 The lustre of the pearl is affected by the surface quality and the thickness and evenness of the nacre.
 Typically, the thicker the nacre, the finer the lustre will be on the pearl.

 For nucleated pearls, the thickness of the nacre is often a reliable measure of how long each pearl has been cultured, how long it will last, and its quality.
-The longer pearls are left to grow, the thicker the nacre.
+Generally, the longer pearls are left to grow, the thicker the nacre.

 In general, the closer the pearl is to a perfect sphere in shape, the better it is considered to be.
 However, pearls in various forms are also embraced.
 For example, baroque pearls are loved because of their irregular and intriguing shape, which gives them a unique charm, and teardrop pearls hang down daintily.

 Pearl size is a diameter measured in millimeters.
 Make sure you choose the right size to fit your mood and outfit.

 Pearls occur naturally in white and cream shades.
 Pink, white, green, cream, and gold Akoya cultured pearls can be encountered.
 It is generally considered that the more even the colour, the better quality a pearl is.